 Indian Kite Day - 13th January

 Seeing out the Winter & welcome to warmer weather

 Kite racing competition in practise

 Exploring explanatory text and creating our own for the water cycle

 We also tested to see which was the most successful material and size for the listening cups as well as what length was best for the connecting lines.
 Our conclusion was that the best phone would have large, metal cups with short connecting wires!!!

 Starting Point - Locating India and Chembakoli leading towards non-chronological text about this village.

 Non-chronological report on Chembakolli

 Digestion and Teeth - What we have covered so far!!

-The undigested food comes out of the colon
+The waste food moves out of the colon as faeces